 At Heavy Duty Tarps we offer extremely cost-effective screens that can be made to your exact specifications.
-For this application we recommend our 12 oz white sawdust mesh for maximum durability.
-This material comes in 115 inch widths so you can usually create a seamless surface.
+For this application we have four different materials from which to choose.
+Visit this page to learn more about our golf mesh material.

 We generally recommend adding a pocket (channel) to the top and bottom so that you can hang the screen on a pole suspended on each end (and in the middle for longer spans).
 This creates a nice level surface to prevent drooping and sagging.
-The lower pocket allows you to insert another pole or similar item to add a bit of tension to the screen.
+The lower pocket allows you to insert a lightweight pole or similar item to add a bit of tension to the screen.
 This setup is preferred to fastening the screen on all sides since you want the screen to have some "give" so that the balls don't break through the tarp or bounce back.
 If the tarp is too tight it has to take all the force of the balls and may not last as long.
 We have had a couple of people report that they were able to drive a ball through the golf mesh.
 We believe these incidents could have been prevented by having less tension on the screens.

 The 3-Ply HD Golf Mesh is opaque and provides a great projection surface on its own.
 Since the single ply mesh materials have tiny holes throughout the surface you should avoid having the image being projected off whatever is behind the screen.
 For this reason, we recommend placing the screen in front of a black wall or draping dark material behind the screen.
-This is less important for the HD Golf Mesh but recommended for the standard Golf Mesh and Sawdust mesh since this will ensure a much better picture quality.
+This is less important for the HD Golf Mesh but recommended for the standard Golf Mesh and Sawdust mesh since this will ensure a better picture quality.